onstash/programming-panda/README.md

 # programming-panda
-This is a personal blog about my ideas and experiences in the corner of the Internet.
+This is a personal blog about my ideas and experiences in one corner of the Internet.